Reading at Badsey

-This page of the school website is dedicated to supporting parents and carers in reading with your children at home - from Reception to Year 5.
+This page, and the associated pages, of the school website are dedicated to supporting parents and carers reading with your children at home.
 You will find a range of resources and videos designed to help you develop your understanding of reading, as well as model to you how to have the most impact when reading with your child.

 Why is reading so important?

 Reading is the cornerstone of learning - being a fluent and confident reader unlocks the doors to so many other areas of learning for a child.